 - Read Isaiah 52:7 and 53:10 and then Mosiah 15:10–18.
 What does it mean that after he has made an offering for sin “he shall see his seed?”

-- Read portions of all or some of D&C 138 and discuss together Jesus' activities during the time that his body was in the tomb
+- Read portions of all or some of D&C 138 and discuss together the activities of Jesus’ spirit during the time that his body was in the tomb.

 Because of the insights of Restoration scriptures and teaching—about Christ’s mission and atonement in general, but about his work for the dead in particular—I am moved by listening on the Saturday before Easter to great, full-length works by recent Latter-day Saint composers.
 Knowing that these artists share not only a testimony of the saving work of Jesus, but also a testimony of the restored gospel, adds to my aesthetic appreciation of their music.